Space Channel 5: Music

 The music for Space Channel 5 was composed by Naofumi Hataya and Kenichi Tokoi of Sega's music label WaveMaster.
-Hayata also acted as sound director.
+Hataya also acted as sound director.
 The musical style, inspired by big band jazz of the 1950s and 60s, was one of the earliest elements to be decided upon.
 Hataya attributed the game's musical direction to Mizuguchi's guidance throughout production.
 The musical style changed with each stage, with later sections incorporating techno and trance.
 The in-game soundtrack mixed CD-quality music with midi sound samples.
-According to Hayata, one of the hardest aspects of music development was the variety of genres and fitting all the score onto the game disc.
+According to Hataya, one of the hardest aspects of music development was the variety of genres and fitting all the score onto the game disc.
 Music production ran simultaneously with the game's production, with the sound team at first using concept art and in-production gameplay.
 Late in development, the story caused a lot of additional work for the team.
 The final total of in-game music was estimated at 70 minutes.

 The game's main theme was "Mexican Flyer", composed by Ken Woodman in 1966.
 Mizuguchi approached Woodman about using the theme.
 Woodman was surprised that someone wanted to use the theme for a video game.
 The use of "Mexican Flyer" in the game's early presentation video informed the direction of the music.
 Getting the rights to the track proved difficult, as the track was extremely obscure and had not been used in any media since its release.
 The ending theme "Pala Paya" used vocals performed by WaveMaster staff.
 A soundtrack album for the game was published by Marvelous Entertainment and distributed by VAP on February 21, 2000.
 The album featured 22 tracks, including a remix of "Mexican Flyer".
 Tracks from Space Channel 5 were included in the compilation album Space Channel 5 20th Anniversary: Gyungyun Selection by UMA on December 18, 2019.